thekidnamedkd/pizza-parlor/README.md

 * _Will display error in total if 'GET TOTAL' is clicked before there is any value._

 * _'CLEAR' button will set total to display '$0' and remove pizza choices but doesn't remove held value until new choices are made.
 With no new choices, 'GET TOTAL' will show previous value._

+* _Hi-res background pizza image not loading to gh-pages branch or possible size limit for hosting._

 ## Support and contact details